keptn/keptn.github.io/content/docs/0.16.x/integrations/custom_integration/index.md

 * To subscribe your Keptn-service to the `sh.keptn.event.[task].triggered` event, a distributor with `PUBSUB_TOPIC` set to the specific event type is required, see example below.
 Alternatively, a default distributor listening to all events (e.g., `PUBSUB_TOPIC: sh.keptn.>`) is provided in the deployment manifest of the keptn-service-template-go template (see [deploy/service.yaml](https://github.com/keptn-sandbox/keptn-service-template-go/blob/master/deploy/service.yaml)).

 The `PUBSUB_TOPIC` variable sets the initial subscription for your service.
-If a subscription has been modified through the Bridge, Keptn will prioritize this information and it discards the value of `PUBSUB_TOPIC`.
+If a subscription has been modified through the Bridge, Keptn prioritizes this information and it discards the value of `PUBSUB_TOPIC`.
 Please, look at the Bridge paragraph later on this page for more information on the subject.

 ```yaml